mkrogemann/poller/README.md

 One design goal has been to work without external dependencies.
 Therefore it does not use such beautiful gems like the fabulous 'rest-client'.
 Proxy support has been built on top of the less comfortable net/http API.

+Extensions that require additional gems should be implemented as gems of their own.
+This way, users don't have to pull in any dependencies they don't really need (e.g. AMQP).

-Proxy configuration in the classes designed to be used in your tests (eg HttpPoller) is done by passing in the proxy information in an OpenStruct instance (see Usage).
+Proxy configuration is done by passing in the proxy information in an OpenStruct instance or alternatively as a Hash (see Usage).
 Proxies requiring authentication are supported.